Harish-Chandra bimodules of finite $K$-type in Deligne categories: Introduction

 \subsection{Deligne categories}

-The Deligne categories are the interpolation of the categories of representations of classical groups (e.g. $GL_n, O_n, Sp_{2n}, S_n$) to complex rank, i.e. to non-integer values of $n$.
+The Deligne categories are the interpolation of the categories of representations of classical groups (e.g. general linear group $GL_n,$ orthogonal group $O_n$, symplectic group $Sp_{2n},$ symmetric group $S_n$) to complex rank, i.e. to non-integer values of $n$.
 They were first introduced as an example in the paper by Deligne and Milne \cite{DM}, where the category $\Rep(GL_t)$ for $t$ not necessarily integer was defined.
-In his later papers Deligne also introduced the categories $\Rep(O_t), \Rep(Sp_{2t})$ and $\Rep(S_t)$, interpolating the categories of representations of the groups $O_n, Sp_{2n}$ and $S_n$ correspondingly, and also suggested the ultraproduct realization of these categories \cite{D1}.
-We give the definition of the categories $\Rep(G_t)$ for $G = GL, O, Sp$ in Section $1$.
+In his later papers Deligne also introduced the categories $\Rep(O_t), \Rep(Sp_{2t})$ and $\Rep(S_t)$, interpolating the categories of representations of the groups $O_n, Sp_{2n}$ and $S_n$ correspondingly, and also suggested the ultraproduct realization of these categories \cite{D2}, \cite{D1}.
+We give the definition of the categories $\Rep(G_t)$ for $G = GL, O, Sp$ in Section $2$, we will not work with the categories $\Rep(S_t)$ in this paper.

 The Deligne categories provide means to study the stable behavior of representation theoretic constructions for classical groups $GL_n, O_n, Sp_{2n}$ as $n$ goes to infinity.
 In particular, one can transfer many classical notions and constructions to the complex rank and try to prove some analogues of classical theorems.
 This direction of study of the Deligne categories was suggested by Pavel Etingof in \cite{E1} and \cite{E}.